Brighton and Hove: The Brighton and Hove boundary

 From west to east the administrative boundary of Brighton and Hove begins on the coast at Gate 4 of Shoreham Port.
 It crosses the Southwick Ship Canal and the A259 between Brambledean Road and St Richard's Road in Portslade.
 From here, the border joins Eastbrook Road, and runs north up St Aubrey's Crescent.
 It then runs along the Sussex Border Path, through Fishersgate Station, separating Portslade from the neighbouring town of Southwick.
-Running west of Mile Oak, the border crosses the A27 skirting Mile Oak Farm and continues towards Devil's Dyke, before turning east over the Downs.
+Running west of Mile Oak, the border crosses the A27 skirting Mile Oak Farm and continues towards Devil's Dyke, before turning east over the downs.
 The border then extends north from Tydell Farm to the outskirts of Pyecombe – its most northerly point.
 It crosses the A23 at the Patcham Pylons, which signifies the border for incoming traffic.

-Continuing east, the border runs north of the Chattri and Standean Farm, before crossing Ditchling Road at the Upper Lodges and running along the northerly limits of Stanmer Park and Stanmer Village.
+Continuing east, the border runs north of the Chattri and Standean Farm, before crossing Ditchling Road at the Upper Lodges and running along the northerly limits of Stanmer Park and village.
 At this point, the border turns south and runs to the eastern edge of the University of Sussex campus, re-crossing the A27 along The Drove and passing east of Falmer Stadium.
 It continues along The Drove and Falmer Road to Woodingdean.
 Running north of Woodingdean, the border then heads southeast through Balsdean before adjoining to a footpath which enters Saltdean at the top of Longridge Avenue.
 The border runs down Longridge Avenue to the junction with Lynwood Road, where it turns south over houses and back across the A259 before returning the coastline at the eastern end of Saltdean Beach.